-Chapter 2 TARC 2015 Rules
+TARC 2017 Rules

 1. SAFETY: All rockets must be built and flown in accordance with the Model Rocket Safety Code of the National Association of Rocketry (NAR), any applicable local fire regulations, and Federal Aviation Regulations.
-Rockets flown at the national fly-off must have previously flown safely and successfully.
-They will be inspected before launch and observed during flight by an NAR official, whose judgment on their compliance with the Safety Code and with these rules will be final.
+Rockets flown at the Finals must have previously flown safely and successfully.
+Rockets will be inspected before launch and observed during flight by an NAR official, whose judgment on their compliance with the Safety Code and with these rules will be final.
 Teams are encouraged to consult with designated NAR officials who are running this event well before the fly-off to resolve any questions about design, the Safety Code, or these rules.